netscisci/netscisci.github.io/organizers.md

 <div class='orgWrapper'>
 <img src="https://ischool.illinois.edu/sites/default/files/styles/large_square/public/images/YuanxiFu.jpg?itok=pV359inZ" alt="Yuanxi Fu" width="150" />
 <div class='bioWrapper'>
 [**Yuanxi Fu**](https://yuanxifu.site/) is a PhD student in the **School of Information Sciences at the University of Illinois at Urbana-Champaign**.
 She received her MS in bioinformatics (2021) and PhD in chemistry (2015) from the University of Illinois at Urbana-Champaign and BS in chemistry from Nanjing University in China (2008).
-Her current research focus is argumentation in science with an emphasis on theoretical and conceptual innovations.
-She and Prof. Jodi Schneider proposed the Keystone Framework in 2020 to determine the impact of citing unreliable resources (e.g., retracted papers, computer code containing errors).
-She, Schneider, and UIUC iSchool PhD student Tzu-Kun (Esther) Hsiao proposed a new network construct called the inclusion network in 2020.
-Later, she and Schneider developed the inclusion network approach to help decision-makers assess risks in systematic reviews.
-A manuscript reporting the inclusion network approach and two case studies has recently been accepted by the journal Quantitative Science Studies.
+Her area of research is argumentation in science.
 </div>
 </div>
 <br/>